Connect with others who understand.

 • Mixed apical HCM has thickening in both the apex and the septum.
 Even though thickening occurs in both areas, there’s usually more seen in the apex.

-Classic HCM has a strong genetic component, meaning that family members who have it are likely to pass it on.
-First-degree relatives (parents to their children) have a 50 percent chance of passing on HCM.
+Family history is a risk factor for HCM, meaning that family members who have it are likely to pass it on.
+First-degree relatives (children of biological parents) have a 50 percent chance of inheriting the genetic risk for classic HCM.
 However, studies show that apical HCM is less likely to be passed on in families.
 Only 13 percent to 25 percent of apical HCM cases are caused by known gene mutations, according to the Journal of the American Heart Association.

 Compared to classic HCM, apical HCM is associated with more cases of atrial fibrillation (AFib).
 This condition occurs when the atria (top chambers of the heart) beat rapidly and irregularly, which increases the chance of blood clots.
-Apical HCM is also associated with more strokes — both from apical aneurysms and from AFib.
+Apical HCM is also associated with more strokes — both from apical aneurysms and from AFib — but overall survival is better than with some other forms of HCM.

 The symptoms of apical HCM often overlap with those of other heart conditions, which can make diagnosis difficult.
 Many people with the condition aren’t diagnosed until a few years after their symptoms begin.